Prepared by Mawlana Dr. Mateen A. Khan MD and Dr. Ramzan Judge, PharmD

 Say, “I do not find, in what has been revealed to me, anything prohibited for anyone who eats it, unless it be carrion, blood that pours forth, or flesh of swine – because it is impure – or there be an animal slaughtered sinfully by invoking on it the name of someone other than Allah.
 (16:115)

 Generally, best-practice medical care requires having competency in religious beliefs and restrictions.
-This includes informed consent for treatments that may contradict religious beliefs.
-Medical practitioners, whether Muslim or not, should strive to accommodate these restrictions whenever possible for Muslim patients.[iii]
-Further, when something is impermissible in the Sharī`ah, it necessarily entails some level of harm, although the type of harm may be unknown to us.
+This includes informed consent for treatments which may contradict religious beliefs.
+Whether Muslim or not, medical practitioners should strive to accommodate these restrictions whenever possible.[iii]
+Further, when something is impermissible in the Sharīʻah, it necessarily entails some level of harm, although the type of harm may be unknown to us.
 Some Muslim organizations have given blanket approval for the use of heparin.
-However, their assessment appears to be shallow and lacking due consideration of actual need (ḍarūrah) and available alternatives.[iv]
-Rather, the intake of porcine-derived products is categorically impermissible (ḥarām).
+However, their assessment appears shallow and lacks due consideration of actual need (ḍarūrah) and available alternatives.[iv]
+The intake of porcine-derived products is categorically impermissible (ḥarām).
 Permissibility is found only when there is strong need and no viable alternative exists, either due to local unavailability or prohibitive cost.[v]

-What follows is a list of the available medicinal alternatives to unfractionated heparin/LMWH for consideration when anticoagulation or DVT prophylaxis is needed.
+A brief discussion follows of the available medicinal alternatives to unfractionated heparin/LMWH when anticoagulation or DVT prophylaxis is needed.
+It is not meant to be exhaustive in its assessment.

 Alternative medications to heparin: